 Where to Track the Bills

-Bill status changes often.
-For the current status of HB1647/SB1655 or HB2594, check the Tennessee General Assembly’s official site (wapp.capitol.tn.gov) or Legiscan.com — both publish committee actions, voting history, and full bill text.
-We’ll update this article as bill status changes meaningfully.
+Bill status changes often — especially while a bill is on the Governor’s desk.
+For the current status of HB1649/SB1656, check the Tennessee General Assembly’s official site (wapp.capitol.tn.gov) or Legiscan.com — both publish committee actions, voting history, signing actions, and full bill text.
+We update this article as bill status changes meaningfully.

 This article is published for patient information.
 It is not legal advice and should not be interpreted as political advocacy for either bill.
 If you have specific legal questions about your situation, consult a Tennessee attorney.